githubtraining/write-javascript-actions/responses/01_welcome-activity.md

 A **workflow** file can be thought of as the recipe for automating a task.
 They house the start to finish instructions, in the form of `jobs` and `steps`, for what should happen based on specific triggers.

+Your repository can contain multiple **workflow** files that carry out a wide variety of tasks.
+It is important to consider this when deciding on a name for your **workflow**.
+The name you choose should reflect the tasks being performed.

+_In our case, we will use this one **workflow** file for many things, which leads us to break this convention for teaching purposes._

 📖Read more about [workflows](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow#choosing-the-type-of-actions-for-your-workflow)

 ### :keyboard: Activity: Create a pull request to prepare the repository for actions